vjammi/datastructures/src/main/java/ds/patterns/graph/readme.md

 # Graph Problems
-## 323. Number of Connected Components in an Undirected Graph - Undirected Graph, Connected Components
+## 323. Number of Connected Components in an Undirected Graph - Undirected Graph + Connected Components
 You have a graph of n nodes.
 You are given an integer n, and an array edges where edges[i] = [ai, bi] indicates that there is an edge between ai and bi in the graph.
 Return the number of connected components in the graph.
 ```